 The hoax made international headlines and, delighted with the success of what they had called “the easiest prank call ever”, Greig and Christian had been replaying the call on the radio station.
 But, as news of the Jacintha Saldana’s death broke, the duo, said to be “deeply shocked”, took down their Twitter accounts and the station announced they would not return to their radio show until further notice.

-The DJ, Mel Greig, has apparently been in dispute with Southern Cross Austereo (SCA), the company responsible for the radio station programme on which Greig and Christian worked.
+Mel Greig had apparently been in dispute with Southern Cross Austereo (SCA), the company responsible for the radio station programme on which Greig and Christian worked.
 She had filed a claim alleging that the company had “failed to maintain a safe workplace”.

 Greig wanted it “made clear” that she was not responsible for the decision to broadcast the call, and that before it was aired she had suggested changes.
 SCA said the company had “at all times taken complete responsibility for the hoax call and the company maintained its view that the recording and broadcasting of the call was not unlawful”.

-Greig is to give a statement to the UK coroner’s inquest into Saldanha’s death.
+Mel Greig is to give a statement to the UK coroner’s inquest into nurse Saldanha’s death.
 SCA added it would also be cooperating with the inquiry.

-So, the DJ that had perpetuated the hoax does not take responsibility for broadcasting it.
+In the event the DJ that perpetrated the hoax does not take responsibility for broadcasting it.
 So, morally it was OK!
 SCA takes responsibility for broadcasting the hoax but not for its perpetration and believes it was not unlawful.
 So, legally it was OK!
 It is further reported that Greig and SCA had “amicably resolved all aspects of the dispute”.
+Charles Windsor had contrived a lamentable piece of humour out of the tragedy.
 So, everything’s alright, then!